#TeenMomOG Catelynn Lowell And Tyler Baltierra Face Marriage Drama

 “We’ve been together for 11 years and it’s f*****g stressful,” Catelynn Lowell said on a recent episode of Teen Mom OG, via Celebrity Insider.
 “We get on each other’s f*****g nerves and I want to leave and I cry because he hurts my feelings.”

-In addition to Catelynn Lowell’s marriage stress, Tyler Baltierra has also been open with his own issues with their relationship as well as his personal struggles with depression.
+In addition to Catelynn Lowell’s marriage stress, Tyler Baltierra has also been open about his own issues with their relationship as well as his personal struggles with depression.

 “I’m always thinking negative all the time,” Tyler Baltierra told his wife on the show.
 “It’s a lot like how I felt when I was a kid.
 I can just feel it… I know it.
 All the s**t with my dad again.
 It’s pushing me right over the edge.”